Home

 About Me

 I joined the faculty of George Mason University in 2004.
 Prior to that, I taught at Oklahoma State University, Austin College (in Sherman, Texas) and the University of Wyoming.
-I earned my PhD in American literature in 1994 from SUNY Buffalo, focusing my work on contemporary women novelists.
+I earned my PhD in American literature in 1994 from SUNY-Buffalo, focusing my work on contemporary women novelists.
 My recent work in composition studies addresses the issues of teacher preparation, program administration, and curriculum development.
+I joined the Stearns Center (formerly CTFE) in 2016.

 What I Teach

-At Mason, I teach the first-year composition course, English 101, as well as the advanced composition course, English 302 (I teach the Humanities version and our new Multidisciplinary version, regular and honors sections).
+At Mason, I teach the first-year composition course, English 101, as well as the advanced composition course, English 302 (I teach the Humanities version and the Multidisciplinary version, regular and honors sections).
 I have taught Introduction to Research for the Honors program at Mason.
-I also teach English 382 (Writing Nonfiction Genres); English 386, Editing for Audience, Style, and Voice; English 503, Theory and Practice of Editing; and English 615, the graduate course in composition pedagogy.
+I also teach English 382, Writing Nonfiction Genres; English 386, Editing for Audience, Style, and Voice; English 503, Theory and Practice of Editing; and English 615, the graduate course in composition pedagogy.
+I now also teach and advise in the new PhD program in Writing and Rhetoric, including courses in writing program administration and student assessment.

 What I Write